casper-network/docs-archive/dapp-dev-guide/upgrade-tutorial.rst

 	}

-Then we want to add it to our entry points in our call function
+2, An entry point in the call function to the upgrade function.
+This enables the upgrade function to be invoked in the future.

 .. code-block:: rust